relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/06 - Application Programming Interfaces (APIs)/main.md

 &nbsp;

-Example 6-1 provides an example of a string based API key.  this type of API key is sent with  every APi call and is often used as a one-off method of authentication.
+Example 6-1 provides an example of a string based API key.
+This type of API key is sent with  every API call and is often used as a one-off method of authentication.
 When you're looking to do multiple API calls, it isn't convenient to manually enter the API key string every time.
 This is where the request header or cookie options come into play.

 &nbsp;